fuzoh/PICS/docs/techdoc/setting-up-development.md

 npm run build
 ```

-Also, see the [app requirements](userdoc/requirements.md) to prepares pictures with the right structure to test the app.
+Also, see the [app requirements](userdoc/requirements.md) to prepare pictures with the right structure to test the app.